-Everything you need to know to visit one of Tasmania’s most underated waterfalls; Guide Falls.
+Everything you need to know to visit one of Tasmania’s most underrated waterfalls; Guide Falls.
 Includes how to get here, what to expect and photography that I hope will inspire your visit.

-When I set out on a mission to explore as many epic hikes and waterfalls as Tasmania as I could in the short five month stint, I truly didn’t expect there to be just so many.
+When I set out on a mission to explore as many epic hikes and waterfalls in Tasmania as I could in the short five-month stint, I truly didn’t expect there to be just so many.
 Truthfully, I truly was, and still am blown away by just how many epic waterfalls there are in Tassie.

 This one is a clear stand-out in the northern region.
 Guide Falls is a spectacular plunging waterfall located near Burnie.
 It’s also super-accessible and doesn’t require a long hike to get to.